CGUTA/hugeheat/README.md

 the pipeline reduces the size of the matrix by tiling it with bins of `--size width,height` (box sampling) cells covered by each bin get summarized into an average cell treating negative and positive values separately

 the positive and negative values in the reduced matrix cells are separately scaled to fit a 0-255 range for displaying color intensities.
-The `--threshold` percentile value becomes 255 and higher values are truncated to 255.
+The `--truncate_threshold` percentile value becomes 255 and higher values are truncated to 255.
 This facilitates contrast to be appreciated in the heatmap.

 A shade of blue or red is assigned to each cell coresponding to the magnitude of the negative or positive values and a final color is created for the heatmap cell by linear interpolation of these two colors
 Finally, the resulting colors are tinted with black inversely proportional to the absolute sum of the encoded negative and positive values